Dott’s e-scooters will soon be available on Free Now in Ireland

 In preparation for e-scooters getting the green light in Ireland, micromobility start-up Dott has teamed up with Free Now to make its e-scooters and e-bikes easier to book.

-The Amsterdam-headquartered has become one of Europe’s big players in the micromobility space and is one of several micromobility start-ups preparing for an Irish launch.
+Amsterdam-headquartered Dott has become one of Europe’s big players in the micromobility space and is one of several micromobility start-ups preparing for an Irish launch.

 Last month, the Irish Government published the Road Traffic and Roads Bill 2021, which sets out a new class of powered personal transporters, including e-scooters and e-bikes, and covers how the use of these vehicles can be regulated in public spaces.